Teen dies after fall on Yosemite hiking trail

 Fourteen visitors have died this year at Yosemite, which has seen six drownings, two fatal falls, one death by car accident and five by natural causes, said Park Ranger Jessica Chamberlain.

+Last year the park had a record 15 fatalities, but typically five to six people die there each year, she said.

-Although he was seriously hurt in the park, Kue's death would not count toward the annual total for Yosemite fatalities because he died outside the park's boundaries.
+Although he was seriously hurt in the park, Kue's death does not count toward the annual total for Yosemite fatalities because he died outside the park's boundaries, she said.

 Further details on the circumstances of the boy's injuries and death were withheld by park officials due to his age.